Antoine d'Arces: Portrait

 A drawing of Antoine d'Arces made by an unknown artist in the 1560s is included in the album known as the Recueil d'Arras.
 The inscription mentions that he was called the White Knight, and went into Scotland with M. de Saint-Maurice, Guillaume Dorberke, and Jehan Joffroy sieur de Dompierre who was killed in the jousting.

+In literature

+Antoine d'Arces is the inspiration for the fictional character Antoine de Lissieu, the hero of 2024 historical murder mystery The Trail of Blood, by A.K.
+Nairn.
+Several other characters in the novel are also based on real historical figures from this time and place, including John Stewart, Duke of Albany, Isabella Hoppringle and Alexander 3rd Lord Hume.